November 21, 2012

 The Maker of the Origami Kayak Explains Its True Value

-Most cities are built on or near water.
-Foldable kayaks can make it possible for urban dwellers to boat to work.
+Foldable kayaks can make it possible for urban dwellers to take part in boating.

 Several years ago I started Civil Twilight, an interdisciplinary design studio exploring the intersections between nature and urbanism.
 Our first projects focused on energy and resource use—very important but somewhat heavy subjects!
 In my spare time I built kayaks, starting with when I moved into a small apartment, which forced me to put my kayak in storage.
 Coincidentally, I read a New Yorker article on advances in the art and science of origami, which made me think: What if a boat could fold up, like origami?